Cuttack: Cuisine

 Cuttack is the street food capital of Odisha.
 It is famous for its Dahibara Aludam, a local delicacy made using black gram (a cousin of the mung bean) and potato curry.Chhena poda and Rasagulla from Salepur by Bikalananda Kar are local desserts made of unripened curd cheese made from buffalo or cow milk.
 Apart from Dahibara Aloodam: Chaat, Gupchup (puchuka / panipuri), and samosas rule the streets.
 The city has major food joints like Chandini Chowk, Bidanasi, Stadium Road, Buxi Bazar, Dolamundai, Choudhary Bazar, etc. Thunka puri is a famous delicacy available only during Baliyatra.
 Traditional Oriya food such as Dahi-Pakhal (rice soaked in water with yoghurt and seasonings) is considered a body coolant, accompanied by Badi chura or saga, and is consumed during the months of April–June.

 Due to the quantity of Muslim households in the city, traditional Islamic and Mughlai cuisines like Biriyani, Tandoor, and Sheer kurma are also popular among the denizens.
 Due to its close proximity to Paradip and Mahanadi catchment areas, Cuttack is one of the major producers and consumers of fish.
 Fish curry is a popular dish among Odia households.

 Art and literature

-Cuttack has been the home to many notable personalities who have contributed a lot towards the culture and history of modern Odisha.
-It is rightly called the cultural capital.
+Cuttack has been home to many notable personalities that have contributed substantially to the culture and history of modern Odisha.
+Some consider Cuttack the cultural capital of Odisha.

-Drama and theater culture
+Drama and theatre culture

 Cuttack had been the centre of art and literature in the past.
 Annapurna Theatre is considered the pioneer of the Oriya theatre company.
 The B-Group of the Annapurna theatre, situated in Buxi Bazar, is also one of the oldest theatres in Odisha.
 Kala Vikash Kendra in Cuttack is another institution for dance, drama, and music in Odisha.
 It organises international theatre olympiads annually where artists from different countries participate along with the local artists.
 Sarala Sahitya Sansad, Utkal Sahitya Samaj, and Marwari Yuva Manch are some other organisations contributing to the rich culture of Odisha.